Director, Experimental Projects. Santa Fe Institute

-Caitlin studied evolutionary biology at Southwestern University, and earned a Masters in Liberal Arts from St. John’s College, where she serves on the alumni board.
-She worked in Contemporary Arts for six years before joining SFI she directed two contemporary art galleries on Canyon Road.
+Caitlin studied Evolutionary Biology and Philosophy at Southwestern University, and earned a Masters in Liberal Arts from St. John’s College, where she serves on the alumni board.
+For six years before joining SFI she directed two contemporary art galleries on Canyon Road.
 She is enamored by creativity: its inevitability, its irrepressibility, and, most curiously, its origin.
-When she’s not thinking about creativity, she is employing it – usually in the kitchen.
-She's working through her culinary certification at the Santa Fe Community College.
-When she’s not cooking, she's likely to be found sitting at the copper bar of the Shed with a margarita, or curled up on the couch with her beautiful dog, Sullivan, re-reading Gabriel García Márquez.
+When she’s not thinking about creativity, she is employing it – usually in the kitchen – she's working through her culinary degree at the Santa Fe Community College.
+When she’s not cooking, she's likely to be found sitting at the copper bar of the Shed with a margarita, or curled up on the couch with her beautiful dog, Sullivan, re-reading One Hundred Years of Solitude.

 Learn more about the Miller Omega Program.